lsst-tstn/tstn-006/index.rst

 ATSSRS Vacuum Overview
 ----------------------

-vacuum condition during normal operations is maintained by a 2 l/s ion pump attached to the back flange and an activated charcoal getter attached to the Cryo Head.
+The ATSSRS vacuum condition during normal operations is maintained by a 2 Litre/second ion pump attached to the back flange and an activated charcoal getter attached to the Cryo Head.
 As the dewar is aluminum, all vacuum connections are sealed with O-rings, the only exception being that the